Paediatric Pain and Fever

 • Doses should be measured carefully to avoid over- or under-dosing.

-• If the temperature does not come down after one dose, do not administer another dose immediately.
+• If the child has a fever and their temperature does not come down after one dose, do not administer another dose immediately.
 Wait for the appropriate dosing interval to pass and only give another dose at the correct time.

 • If the child vomits immediately after taking a dose of medicine, another dose may be given.

-• Avoid combination products and ‘cough and cold medicines’, which complicate dosing and may increase the risk of overdose and side-effects.
+• Avoid combination products and “cough and cold medicines”, as these complicate dosing and may increase the risk of overdose and side-effects.

-• Medication should not be administered for longer than two days without consulting a doctor.
+• Fever medication should not be administered for longer than two days without consulting a doctor.

 Back to top

-• Do not over-dress or under-dress the child, or wrap the child in heavy blankets.
+• Do not overdress or under-dress the child, or wrap them in heavy blankets.

-Encourage the child to drink fluids regularly (breast milk is best for breastfeeding children).
+• Encourage the child to drink fluids regularly (breast milk is best for breastfeeding babies).

 • To ensure that you are using the correct medication at the correct dose, speak to your doctor or pharmacist before administering medication for fever.

-• Check the child during the night, but do not wake the child just to administer medication for a fever.
+• Check the child during the night, but do not wake them just to administer medication for fever.

 • Seek further medical advice if the fever does not get better within 48 hours, or if the child’s condition worsens.